emqx/eip/active/0003-new-config-files.md

 > Another way is to include a base file from the `emqx.conf`, this has the benefit of declaring the
 > "from" file explicitly.
 So the user can easily know where the "missing" configs in the `emqx.conf`
 > can be found, and what the default values are.
-> But this way we have to keep a `emqx_base.conf` file in the etc/ dir.
+> But this way we have to keep a `emqx_base.conf` file in the etc/ dir, which will confuse the user
+> about what the file is for.
+And also the `emqx_base.conf` now works like a file contains all the
+> default values of `emqx.conf`, but we'd better only maintain the default values in schema files.

 If a config is not found in `emqx.conf`, then the default value of the config will be used.
 If the config is mandatory then it prints an error messages and the emqx will not get started.